-Professor Harrington often writes about the interaction between national and international law, and the national relevance of Canada’s international obligations.
-Her publications have appeared in various journals, including the American Journal of International Law, The Canadian Yearbook of International Law, the International & Comparative Law Quarterly, the McGill Law Journal, Modern Law Review, Queen’s Law Journal and the Supreme Court Law Review.
-She is also a co-author of the second edition of International Law: Doctrine, Practice, and Theory (Irwin Law, 2014) and a co-editor of Experts, Networks and International Law (Cambridge University Press, 2017).
+Dr. Harrington’s research activities often explore the national significance of international law obligations, with her journal articles appearing in the American Journal of International Law, The Canadian Yearbook of International Law, Constitutional Forum, the International & Comparative Law Quarterly, the McGill Law Journal, Queen’s Law Journal and the Supreme Court Law Review, among others.
+She is also the author of the Public International Law title for the Halsbury’s Laws of Canada series (LexisNexis 2010; reissue 2014), a co-author of International Law: Doctrine, Practice, and Theory, 2nd ed (Irwin Law, 2014), and a co-editor of Experts, Networks and International Law (Cambridge University Press, 2017).

 Called to the bar in 1995, her work also draws upon her experiences in practice, including a two-year university-to-government secondment with Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada), and previously, her service as a legal adviser with a member of Britain’s House of Lords during a period of significant constitutional reform.
 She has participated in the negotiation of treaties, resolutions and declarations at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court, and served in New York as a member of Canada’s official delegation to the United Nations General Assembly.